-9 people who were way ahead of their time
+9 folks who were way ahead of their time

 These great thinkers remind us that taking an unpopular, bold stance might not be madness.